The 12 Hallmarks of Aging in Dogs, Explained

 That is why weight management is not only about joints and stamina.
 It is also about restoring a more favorable internal signaling landscape—one where AMPK-like “conserve and repair” messages are not constantly drowned out by surplus.

-Meal timing and treat frequency can matter because signaling responds to repetition.
-A dog who grazes all day may spend less time in a low-insulin, maintenance-oriented state than a dog who eats measured meals.
-While dogs are not humans and should not be pushed into rigid fasting trends, the principle is simple: fewer, more intentional eating events can reduce constant “fed-state” signaling.
+Meal timing and treat frequency matter because signaling responds to repetition.
+A dog who grazes all day spends less time in a low-insulin, maintenance-oriented state than a dog who eats measured meals.
+Dogs are not humans and should not be pushed into rigid fasting trends, but the principle is simple: fewer, more intentional eating events reduce constant "fed-state" signaling.

-If you’re exploring nutrient sensing pathways in dogs, start with the easiest audit: how many calories arrive outside the bowl.
-Chews, training treats, table scraps, and “just because” snacks can quietly dominate the dog’s signaling environment.
+Start with the easiest audit: count the calories that arrive outside the bowl.
+Chews, training treats, table scraps, and "just because" snacks can quietly dominate a dog's signaling environment. (see our Dog Calorie Calculator →)

 “Longevity is less about a single ingredient and more about the body’s long-term interpretation of abundance, stress, and recovery.”